-On May 9, 2023 the company announced that it entered into an agreement to acquire an additional 3.0% equity interest in BIAL through FIH Mauritius, from Siemens Project Ventures GmbH ("Siemens") for cash consideration of \$75 million.
-The transaction is expected to close in the second quarter of 2023, subject to certain closing conditions.
-The company has also agreed to acquire an additional 7.0% equity interest in BIAL from Siemens for additional cash consideration of \$175 million subject to certain performance conditions by BIAL and other closing conditions, which are expected to be assessed subsequent to October 31, 2023.
+On May 9, 2023 Fairfax India announced it entered into an agreement to acquire additional equity interest in BIAL through FIH Mauritius and on June 21, 2023 the company completed the acquisition of 3.0% equity interest in BIAL for cash consideration of \$75,000 (approximately 6.2 billion Indian rupees).
+Under the same agreement, the company has also agreed to acquire an additional 7.0% equity interest in BIAL for additional cash consideration of \$175,000, subject to certain performance conditions by BIAL and other closing conditions, which are expected to be assessed subsequent to October 31, 2023.